-given the above remarks and in light of the discussion in Chapter 8 of the rapid depletion of the world's non-renewable resources.
-It seems very unlikely that the Third World could independently industrialise and begin to consume resources in the same way that the North has done.
+Given these constraints on the sustained growth of NICs one should be cautious about accepting Warren's thesis of expansionary capitalist development in the Third World.It seems very unlikely that the Third World could independently industrialise and begin to consume resources in the same way that the North has done.
 Not only would this be ecologically disastrous, it would also be practically impossible.
 The US, the great consumer, spends considerable amounts of money militarily defending its access to scarce mineral resources, such as oil and uranium.
 It is not about to hand these over to any Third World state keen on independent growth.

-Warren's reply to these various arguments about distortion, unevenness and constraints on capitalist growth is to argue that similar features can be found throughout the history of capitalist development in the West.
-For example there is nothing new about comparatively advanced technology locating itself in rural areas, using cheap labour and producing for markets elsewhere: such 'distortions' can be found during the early period of capitalist expansion in Britain.
+Warren's reply to these various arguments about distortion. unevenness and constraints on capitalist growth is to argue that similar features can be found throughout the history of capitalist development in the West.
+For example there is nothing new about comparatively advanced technology locating itself in rural areas. using cheap labour and producing for markets elsewhere: such 'distortions' can be found during the early period of capitalist expansion in Britain.
 Hence, Warren remains unconvinced of the underdevelopment thesis and concludes his text with the words:

 Whatever the new world being created in Latin America, Asia, and Africa is to be, nothing can be gained from a refusal to recognise the existence of the developing capitalist societies already there.
 (Warren, 1980, p.
-255)
+255).